wp-plugins/contact-form-builder/readme.txt

 *   Submissions section.
 *   Possibility of exporting the received data both in CSV and XML formats.
 *   Statistical data for the multi-option form fields
+*   Support for displaying the submitter information within the Submissions section IP pop-up.

 ### Supported languages Of Contact Form Builder